AnthonyOlugbenga/Sonak_robotframework_test/README.md

+# sonak_test_Robotframework
-# An E-Commerce testing project,
+An E-Commerce testing project,
 Purchase to payment, a basic principle of end to end testing.
-Sonak_robotframework_test.
 Designed with Page Object Model pattern in Robot framework.